HomeTravelTop 5 Tourist sites in Central Region: Their Locations, Entry Rates, Contacts,...

 cape coast castle

-Designated a World Heritage site, the Cape Coast Castle is situated in Cape Coast in the Central Region and is the largest castle in Ghana.
+Designated as a World Heritage site, Cape Coast Castle stands as a poignant testament to Ghana’s history, located in Cape Coast in the Central Region.

-The castle played a central role in many parts of Ghana’s history, such as the gold and enslaved person trade, the arrival and propagation of Christianity, and the establishment of the formal education system through the castle schools.
+Renowned as the largest castle in Ghana, this historical landmark played a central role in various chapters of the country’s past, including the gold and enslaved person trade, the introduction and propagation of Christianity, and the establishment of the formal education system through the castle schools.

 Cape Coast Castle Entrance Fees